paszu/3DSRepo/Part-5-(arm9loaderhax).md

 ##### Section IV - Copying RedNAND data to SysNAND

-11. Reboot, then open Hourglass9 from arm9loaderhax by holding Start on boot
+1. Open Hourglass9 from arm9loaderhax by holding Start on boot
 1. Go to "SysNAND Backup/Restore..."
 2. Select "SysNAND Restore"
 3. Confirm and restore from `emuNAND_original.bin`